M0412/Alcohol_Consumtion_Fatalities_and_Rehab/README.md

 California, Florida, and Texas are among the 15 states with the lowest number of rehabilitation facilities per capita despite having a high population as well as high alcohol related fatality rate.

 ### Future direction
-1) In our initial research, we found a javascript library called “Algolia Places” but were unable to spend enough time to integrate it.
-It would enhance our search for better experience.
+In our initial research, we found a javascript library called “Algolia Places” but were unable to spend enough time to integrate it.
+It would enhance user's search for better experience.
 Using GeoSearch, Algolia Places can create a search bar on our website that would help struggling alcohol addicts to look for rehabilitation facilities in their neighborhood.